necccc/nec.is/source/_posts/20180226-npm-authoring.md

 - Code examples
 - Usage demos

 These can stay in the git repository.
 Anyone who needs a closer look on your module, how to use it, needs examples, can find it there.
+Contributors will also use the git repo as the source of code, where development is done, and tests are ran - they don't need those in the distributed package.

 ### Use a whitelist